Skip to content

 • Rotate the image to match the current view.
 Find the 3 bright stars near the North Star (see red).
 Note: Be careful, the Pole Star revolves around the PNC in 24 hours so that its position varies continuously.

-• Inside the triangle formed by the 3 stars, find the star that is twice the distance from the axis of rotation.
-Center the axis of rotation (the imaginary red dot) at the center of the 40mm eyepiece view.
+• Inside the triangle formed by the 3 stars, find the star that is twice the distance from the rotation axis.
+Center the rotation axis (the imaginary red dot) in the center of the 40mm eyepiece view.
+This initial positioning will allow you to point precisely at the polar rotation axis in the next step below.

-Due to the movement of precession of the equinoxes, the axis of rotation of the Earth (or Celestial North Pole) slowly moves with the time of 50,29 ″ of arc per year.
-Currently, this displacement brings a rapprochement towards the North Star.
-Here is its position for the years 2022 and 2023:
+Due to the movement of precession of the equinoxes, the Earth's rotational axis (or North Celestial Pole) is slowly moving over time at a rate of 50,29″ of arc per year.
+Currently, this movement is bringing it closer to the North Star.
+Here is its position for the years 2025 and 2026:

 The image seen above is as seen through the 40mm eyepiece through the Edge HD 800 telescope through the elbow (East-West inverted image).
 Rotate the image to match the current view.